 Design for us

-– PRINT/COMMENT/NEWS/WEB EDITORS – As section editors, you’ll be commissioning, editing, and sometimes writing the articles for our magazine and website.
+Section Editors: As section editors, you’ll be commissioning, editing, and sometimes writing the articles for our magazine and website.
 You’ll be working with writers to develop pitched pieces and edit submissions.
-The print editor oversees the editing process of the magazine until its publication, which includes coordination of our sub-editors and authors.
-Our comment editor commissions exciting opinion pieces, drawing on a diverse range of perspectives and producing more in-depth articles covering current affairs in science.
-The web editor manages the OxSci website.
-For senior editorial positions, previous editorial experience (for example as a sub-editor) is recommended; experience with WordPress is appreciated but not required.
+The Print Editor oversees the editing process of the magazine until its publication, which includes coordination of our sub-editors and authors.
+The Web Editor manages the OxSci website.
+For senior editorial positions, previous editorial experience (for example, as a sub-editor) is recommended; experience with WordPress is appreciated but not required.

-– MARKETING DIRECTOR – The Marketing Director manages OxSci’s Facebook and Twitter, as well as our mailing list, keeping our followers informed and engaged about our writing and events.
+Communications Director: The Communications Director manages OxSci’s Facebook, Instagram, and Twitter, as well as our mailing list, keeping our followers informed and engaged about our writing and events.
 We’re committed to growing our digital presence at Oxford and beyond, so this role suits anyone with strong awareness and experience with social media.

-– BUSINESS DIRECTOR – The business team of the Oxford Scientist is directly lead by our publishers, OSPL (Oxford Student Publications Limited), and responsible for advertising and selling subscriptions, for liaising with companies for advertising contracts and overall for finding ways of generating revenue for the publication.
+Business Director: The business team of the Oxford Scientist is directly lead by our publishers, Oxford Student Publications Limited (OSPL), and responsible for advertising and selling subscriptions, for liaising with companies for advertising contracts and overall for finding ways of generating revenue for the publication.
 Any business experience is appreciated but at the same time this is a fantastic role to learn about the business side of publishing student journalism!

-– SCHOOLS COORDINATOR – The Schools Coordinator oversees and organises our termly School’s Writing Competition.
+Schools Coordinator: The Schools Coordinator oversees and organises our termly School’s Writing Competition.
 The competition is an incredible opportunity for school students in years 10-13 to write about off-curricular science, and often enter the competition in advance of applying for universities.
 Our competitions have broad themes, which allow the maximal number of applicants to discuss what most interests them.
 The role of Schools’ Competition Coordinator involves choosing future OxSci competition themes, selecting and working with a panel of judges, and liaising with students and schools who enter the competition.
 To start off, you will receive guidance by our previous school’s coordinator.
 It’s an extremely rewarding role and provides great experience to those interested in access, science communication, and education.
-Please apply!